nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 **Command Line Interface** - Accessing the functionalities of a computer program in the form of lines of text.

+**Graphical User Interface** - Allows users to interact with the functionalities of a computer program through graphical icons and audio indicators, instead of text-based user interfaces, typed command labels or text navigation.

+**Case Sensitive** - Differentiating between capital and lower-case letters.

+**User Input** - Any information or data sent to a computer by the user using the application.

+### 3.2 Symbols & Icons

+**[]** - Square brackets for compulsory user inputs.

+**<>** - Optional inputs.

+All instances of commands and code will be highlighted in blue and will have a different font.

 ## Quick Start

 {Give steps to get started quickly}